rusty1s/RSContactGrid/README.md

 ### GridType

 	protocol GridType { ... }
 A datastructure that holds elements conforming to `GridElementType` and addresses these elements by coordinates `x` and `y`.
-Implements a collision detection for any polygon with the elements in the grid.
+Implements a contact detection for any polygon with the elements in the grid.

 #### Implementations: